-The RSX-110 I/O structure is intended to provice a flexible device- and function- independent I/O capability that can support standard PDP-11 peripherals as well as uneclai purpose devices; It is expected that users will develop their own special nurpose device handling software, and the PSX I/O structure has been designed to make implementation of I/O service as clean and straight-forward as cossicle (without jacoardizing system integrity or efficency);
+The RSX=110 I/O structure is intended to provice a flexicle device- and function- independent I/O capability that can support standard PDP=11 peripherals as well as unecial purpose devices; It is expected that users will develop their own special nurpose device handling software, and the PSX I/O structure has been designed to make implementation of I/O service as clean and straight-forward as possible (without jappardizing system integrity or efficency);

 Peripheral device support is NOT an integral part of the RSX executive.
-It is provided by "orivileged Tanks" called I/O Handler Tanks, which may be developed or modified without an intimate knowlege of the executive code.
+It is provided by "orivileged Tacks" called I/O Handler Tacks, which may be developed or modified without an intimate knowlege of the executive code.

-I/O requests are made to logical I/O units, and are mapped into physical device-unit references via a set of "device assignments", Each Task has its own set of assignments, and they may be changed either by the Task in execution, or from the operator's console ITTY);
+I/O requests are made to logical I/O units, and are macped into physical device-unit references via a set of "device assignments".
+Each Task has its own set of assignments, and they may be changed elther by the Task in execution, or from the operator's console TTY);

-An I/O request is made by instructing the system (via System Ofrective) to queue an I/O request for an indicated LUN (Logical Unit Number), If the LUN is assigned to a physical unit, and if the Handlar Task to support that unit is memory resident and initializeb, the request is quaued by priority (usually the requestific Task's priority) in a request list for the indicated physical unit.
+An I/O request is made by instructing the system (via System Directive) to queue an I/O request for an indicated LUN (Logical Unit Number).
+If the LUN is assigned to a physical unit, and if the Handler Task to support that unit is memory resident and initialized, the request is queued by priority (usually the requesting Task's priority) in a request list for the indicated physical unit.

-The RSX executive does not attempt to interpret request, it only passes it to an 1/0 Handler Task per LUN assignment, and the disposition of the request is a function of the Handler Task (not the executive).
+The RSX executive does not attempt to interpret the the request, it only passes it to an I/O Handler Task per LUN assignment, and the disposition of the request is a function of the Handler Task (not the executive).

-When an 1/0 request is queued for a Task, control returned immediately (contingent upon Task priority, of course) to the requesting Task, and that Task always has the option of suspending axecution until completion of an I/O request, or operating asynchronously,
+When an I/O request Is queued for a Task, control is returned immediately (contingent upon Task priority, of course) to the requesting Task, and that Task always has the option of suspending execution until completion of an I/O request, or operating asynchronously,

-1/2 completion may be indicated in any of three optional forms.
-(1) An Event Flag may be specified to be set (accompanied by a decimentation of a Significant Event) at 1/0 completion.
-Task execution may be suspended (using the WAITFOR Directive) until an Indicated Event Flag. or ingical "combination of Event!
-Flags, is set,[1] (2) An I/O status Word may be specified to be set at completion of an operation.
-This word may be cleared before queueing a request, and then checked periodically, (3) a System Trap service routine may too incuded in a Task which interrupt the Task's execution upon I/O completion.
+I/O completion may be indicated in any of three optional forms.
+(1) An Event Flag may be specified to be set (accompanied by a declaration of a Significant Event) at I/O completion.
+Task execution may be suspended (using the WAITFOR Directive) until an indicated Event Flag, or logical combination of Event Flags, is set,[1] (2) An I/O status word may be specified to be sot at completion of an operation.
+This word may be cleared before queueing a reduest, and then checked periodically.
+(3) a System Trap service routine may be incuded in a Task which will interrupt the Task's execution upon I/O completion.

-DEVICE INDEPENDENCE
+DEVICE INGEPENDENCE

-1/0 requests are made to LOGICAL units. equivalenced to PHYSICAL device-units via a "Logical Unit Table" (LuT); Logical Units are represented by Logical Unit Numbers (LUNs), and each LUN is represented by an entry in a "Logical Unit Table" (LUT), Physical device-units are represented by entries in a table called the Physical Unit Directory (PUD);
+I/O requests are made to LOGICAL units, which are equivalenced to PHYSICAL device-units via a "Logical Unit Table" (LuT); Logical Units are represented by Logical Unit Numbers (LUNs), and each LUN is represented by an entry in a "Logical Unit Table" (LUT), Physical device-units are represented by entries in a table called the Physical Unit Directory (PUD);

-^[1] The WAITFOR Directive provides an "OR" combination, and a series of WAITFORS provides an "AND".
+^[1] The WAITFOR Directive provides an "OR" complication, and a series of WAITFORS provides an "AND",

-The logical/onysical equivalences are made by "ASSIGNIng LUNs to physical device-units.
+The logical/onysical equivalences are made by "ASSIGNING LUNS to physical device-units,

-When a LUN is assigned to a physical device-unit. corasponding LuT entry (slot) is set to the address of the corresponding PUD entry.
+When a LUN is assigned to a physical device-unit, the coresponding LUT entry (slot) is set to the address of the corresponding PUD entry.

-When a LUN, is deassigned (assigned to NONE). corresponding LUT slot is zeroed.
+When a LUN, is deastigned (assigned to NONE), the corresponding LUT slot is zeroed.